dspiteself/nakkaya.com/posts/2009-05-05-installing-debian-on-eeepc.markdown

 ## Installation

 Just follow the on screen instructions, and install a basic system.
-You can additional applications later.
+You can add additional applications later.

 #### Disk Arrangement
 I have a 2 GB internal card and a 8 GB card on the reader.